All Products

 Note

-• PUBLISH commands cannot be synchronized.
+• The PUBLISH command cannot be synchronized.

-• If you run the EVAL or EVALSHA command to call Lua scripts, DTS cannot identify whether these Lua scripts are executed in the destination database.
+• If you run the EVAL or EVALSHA command to call Lua scripts, DTS cannot identify whether these Lua scripts are executed on the destination database.
 This is because the destination database does not explicitly return the execution results of Lua scripts during incremental data synchronization.

 Permissions required for database accounts